sungnga/react-colors-app/README.md

 - Create the ColorBox component
   - Rendered in Palette.js.
 Props: `this.props.background` & `this.props.name`
   - Render the background color and name of color
+  - Style ColorBox comp
+- Copy color to clipboard.
+Use copy-to-clipboard library
+- Copy color overlay animation.
+Style the overlay
+- Create color helper function to generate a range of shades of a color